 Brother against Brother, Neighbor against Neighbor

-War is always hell but a civil war arguably resides in the lowest circle of that particular hell.
+War is always destructive, but a civil war is arguably more so.
 A civil war tears apart a country in the most literal way, setting the participants against each other along cultural, geographic, religious or political lines.

 Brothers have and will again fight each-other… Neighbor can be turned against neighbor…